SiebeA/CorpusNormalization/README.md

 - First time:
   - 0 Clone the `TN_w_IRISA` repo
 - Post-first time:
-  - `$ /TN_w_IRISA`
+  - `$ cd /TN_w_IRISA`
-  - 1 paste all the raw-text-sentences that need to be automatically normalized in `ATN_input.txt`
+  - export the xlsx file with the sentences that need to be normalized in `TN_w_IRISA` dir
-  - 2 Paste the Manually normalized sentences in `goldStandard_tts.txt`
+  - 1. Execute `python3 pf_xlsx_column_importer.py` to export the to-be-manually-normalized sentences of the specified `xlsx` file into a `txt` file (this also strips them from linebreaks)
+  - 2. idem for the gold-standard sentences, if you want to run a comparison between them, and the ATN sentences of 1.
-  - 3 in your terminal, run: `bash e2e_normalization.sh`
+  - 3 in your terminal, run: `bash e2e_normalization.sh` (you will get some feedback as shell output)
   <!-- TODO echo in the /e2e* that this might take a while, and the error messgaes that can be observed -->
     - The normalized sentences are located in `output.5tts.txt`
-  - 4 In your terminal, run: `python3 txt-to-df.py`
+  - 4 In your terminal, run: `python3 pf_txt-to-df.py`
     - `levenhstein_distance_input.xlsx` will be outputted; column A==`output.5tts.txt` , column B==`goldStandard_tts`

 ### For evaluating the ATN: